 The spanish strategy is divided into six specific objectives:

-OB 1 for the Public Authorities, to ensure that the Information and Telecommunications Systems used by them have the appropriate level of security and resilience
+OB 1 - for the Public Authorities, to ensure that the Information and Telecommunications Systems used by them have the appropriate level of security and resilience.

-OB 2 for companies and critical infrastructures, to foster the security and resilience of the networks and information systems used by the business sector in general and by operators of critical infrastructures in particular
+OB 2 - for companies and critical infrastructures, to foster the security and resilience of the networks and information systems used by the business sector in general and by operators of critical infrastructures in particular.

-OB 3 in the judicial and police field operations, to enhance prevention, detection, response, investigation and coordination capabilities vis-à-vis terrorist activities and crime in cyberspace
+OB 3 - in the judicial and police field operations, to enhance prevention, detection, response, investigation and coordination capabilities vis-à-vis terrorist activities and crime in cyberspace.

-OB 4 in the field of sensitisation, to raise the awareness of citizens, professionals, companies and Spanish Public Authorities about the risks derived from cyberspace
+OB 4 - in the field of sensitisation, to raise the awareness of citizens, professionals, companies and Spanish Public Authorities about the risks derived from cyberspace.

-OB 6 with respect to inter-national collaboration, to contribute to improving cyber security, supporting the development of a coordinated cyber security policy in the European Union and in international organisations, and to collabo-rate in the capacity building of States that so require through the development cooperation policy.
+OB 6 - with respect to international collaboration, to contribute to improving cyber security, supporting the development of a coordinated cyber security policy in the European Union and in international organisations, and to collaborate in the capacity building of States that so require through the development cooperation policy.

-|Updates and revisions||In October 2014, the National Cyber Security Council adopted the National Cyber Security Plan, after identifying the challenges faced by Spain, by defining the action guidelines for the next two years to achieve optimal implementation of the objectives outlined in the ENCS.|
+|Updates and revisions||In October 2014, the National Cyber Security Council adopted the National Cyber Security Plan, after identifying the challenges facing Spain.
+The plan covers the action guidelines up to 2017 to achieve optimal implementation of the objectives outlined in the ENCS.|

 |Implementation and monitoring||